bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dingle.md

 title: Dingle, Herbert
 born: 1890
 died: 1978
-keywords: Herbert Dingle, physics, philosopher, mathematical theory, Doppler effect, Royal Astronomical Society, Doctor of Science
+keywords: herbert dingle,dingle
-description: Herbert Dinglewas a renowned physicist & philosopher who revolutionized mathematical physics & won an honorary Doctor of Science degree.
+description: Herbert Dingle was an English physicist and philosopher of science who wrote a number of influential books.
+He was involved in several long-running disputes with other physicists.
 references: bookofproofs$6909
-contributors: @I-J-Falconer,@J-G-Mena,@J-J-O'Connor,@T-S-C-Peres,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @I-J-Falconer,@J-G-Mena,@J-J-O'Connor,@T-S-C-Peres,@E-F-Robertson,bookofproofs

 ---